Protecting qudit operations from noise by continuous dynamical decoupling: Our prescription

 where

 and rewrite Eq.~\eqref{Hlab(t)} as

 where

+Equation~\eqref{Hlab-Upsilon} gives the explicit laboratory Hamiltonian that can be used to implement the protective scheme.
+Also, it is important to emphasize that once the target state of the gate is achieved, thanks to our GCDD procedure, we can preserve the final state in the absence of the gate but under the noise.
+This is done by simply turning the protection on, without the control fields that generated the gate operation (this is obtained by using $H_G=0$).
+In this way the memory of the final state is protected.

-In the next section, we apply the GCDD method to the case of a qutrit, but, in principle, we could use the same two-photon atomic transitions involving any number of Zeeman hyperfine states.
-Thus, although the model implementation we use is limited to the simple case of the ground state hyperfine states of the $^{87}\mathrm{Rb}$ atom, other atomic systems could be used to obtain control over systems of qudits of dimension $d>3$.
-Let us, then, proceed with the illustration of the GCDD method.
+In the next section, we apply the GCDD method to the case of a qutrit based on the three magnetic hyperfine states of the ground energy level of $^{87}\mathrm{Rb}$.
+However, in principle, we could use the same kind of two-photon atomic transitions, employed to implement this qutrit, and involve any number of Zeeman hyperfine states.
+Thus, although the model implementation we use is limited to the simple case of the ground state hyperfine states of the $^{87}\mathrm{Rb}$ atom, other atomic systems could be used to obtain control over systems of qudits of dimension $d=2$ or $d>3$.
+Let us, then, proceed with the illustration of the application of the GCDD method.